Global rates of convergence for nonconvex optimization on manifolds: Riemannian gradient descent methods

-Unless it equals ${\bar t}$, the returned $t$ cannot be smaller than $\tau$ times the last upper bound.
-In all cases, it fulfills

-To count the number of iterations, consider that checking whether $t = {\bar t}$ satisfies the stopping criterion requires one cost evaluation.
-Following that, $t$ is reduced by a factor $\tau$ exactly $\log_\tau(t/{\bar t}) = \log_{\tau^{-1}}({\bar t}/t)$ times, each followed by a cost evaluation. \end{proof} The previous discussion can be particularized to bound the amount of work required by a gradient descent method using a backtracking Armijo line-search on manifolds.
-The constant $L$ appears in the bounds but needs not be known. \begin{theorem}[Riemannian gradient descent with backtracking line-search] Under \aref{assu:lowerbound} and \aref{assu:lipschitzpullback}, Algorithm~\ref{algo:genericdescentframework} with Algorithm~\ref{algo:armijo} for line-search using parameters $c_1, \tau, \bar t$ and initial search direction $\eta_k^0 = -\grad f(x_k)$ returns a point $x\in\calM$ satisfying $f(x) \leq f(x_0)$ and $\|\grad f(x)\| \leq \varepsilon$ in at most
+retractions and cost evaluations (not counting evaluation of $f$ at $x_k$). \end{lemma} \begin{proof} See Appendix~\ref{apdx:lem:armijo} \end{proof} The previous discussion can be particularized to bound the amount of work required by a gradient descent method using a backtracking Armijo line-search on manifolds.
+The constant $\L$ appears in the bounds but needs not be known.
+Note that, at iteration $k$, the last cost evaluation of the line-search algorithm is the cost at $x_{k+1}$: it needs not be recomputed. \begin{theorem}[Riemannian gradient descent with backtracking line-search] Under~\aref{assu:lowerbound} and~\aref{assu:lipschitzpullbackrestricted}, Algorithm~\ref{algo:genericdescentframework} with Algorithm~\ref{algo:armijo} for line-search using initial search direction $\eta_k^0 = -\grad f(x_k)$ with parameters $c_1, \tau$ and ${\bar t}_k \triangleq \min\left( {\bar t}, \varrho_k / \|\grad f(x_k)\| \right)$ for some $\bar t > 0$ returns a point $x\in\calM$ satisfying $f(x) \leq f(x_0)$ and $\|\grad f(x)\| \leq \varepsilon$ in at most